442-location-alarm/location-alarm/architecture.md

 ### Connections
 - Alarms are added and updated in the AlarmList
 - Enable and disable call the LocationManager to add and remove proximity alerts and call the phone OS to send/remove a notification
-- Create and update (if updating the location) methods call GoogleMaps to get the latitude and longitude of the location
+- Create and update (if updating the location) methods call GooglePlaces to get the latitude and longitude of the location
 - Create and update call GoogleMaps to show the alarm on a map

 ## AlarmList